rach7777/monax-may/components/erisdb.md

 # The Blockchain Client for Information Age Organizations

 eris:db is Eris Industries' blockchain client.

-It is a permissionable, smart contract-enabled, proof-of-stake based blockchain design. eris:db can be configured to work with a wide variety of individual blockchain networks.
+It is a controllable (permissionable), smart contract-enabled, proof-of-stake based blockchain design. eris:db can be configured to work with a wide variety of individual blockchain networks.
 As such, it was, and continues to be, the first blockchain client designed from the ground up to be a multi-network blockchain client.

 Developers who use a eris:db blockchain client along with the eris platform to manage their blockchains are able to benefit from having an access control layer through the use of smart contracts.